Jason Alexander: 1980–1999: Broadway debut and Seinfeld

-Alexander made cameo appearances as himself in the second season of Curb Your Enthusiasm, and he appeared in the show's seventh season with his three principal Seinfeld co-stars.
-He had a part in the ABC sitcom Dinosaurs as Al "Sexual" Harris (who frequently engaged in sexual harassment) as well as other characters.
+2000–2009: Solo-lead sitcoms and return to theatre

 Despite a successful career in film and stage, Alexander did not repeat his Seinfeld-level of success in television.
-The year 2001 marked his first post-Seinfeld return to prime-time television: the heavily promoted but short-lived ABC sitcom Bob Patterson, which was canceled after five episodes.
+2001 marked his appearance as inept womanizer Mauricio in Shallow Hal and his first post-Seinfeld return to prime-time television: the heavily promoted but short-lived ABC sitcom Bob Patterson, which was canceled after five episodes.
 Alexander partially blames the show's failure on the country's mood after 9/11.

-Alexander's second chance as a TV series lead, the CBS sitcom Listen Up!
-(2004–05), also fell short of a second season.
-Alexander was the principal executive producer of the series, based very loosely on the life of the popular sports-media personality Tony Kornheiser.
-Alexander appeared on the Family Guy: Live in Vegas CD and sang a verse in a song.
-He was featured in the Friends episode "The One Where Rosita Dies" as Earl, a suicidal supply manager.
+Alexander made cameo appearances as himself in 2001 in the second season of Curb Your Enthusiasm, and he appeared in the show's seventh season with his three principal Seinfeld co-stars.
+He was featured in the Friends 2001 episode "The One Where Rosita Dies" as Earl, a suicidal supply manager.
 Phoebe calls him trying to sell him toner, learns about his problem, and tries to persuade him not to commit suicide.
 This is referenced in an episode of Malcolm in the Middle where Alexander appears as Leonard, a neurotic and critical loner.
 He describes himself as "free" and says he makes money "selling toner over the phone".
 Later in the episode, he is repeatedly harassed by a man named George.
-Alexander appeared in the 1995 TV version of the Broadway musical Bye Bye Birdie, as Conrad Birdie's agent, Albert Peterson.
-He guest-starred in episode 8 of the 1996 variety show Muppets Tonight.

-In 1999, Alexander presided over the New York Friars Club Roast event honoring Jerry Stiller, who played his father on Seinfeld; it featured appearances by Kevin James and Patton Oswalt, both Stiller's costars on The King of Queens.